folkzb/magalu/mgc/sdk/blueprint/README.md

 ### Links

-Links can ease using the return of of the execution to call another executor, automatically mapping parameters and config as described.
+Links can ease using the return of the execution to call another executor, automatically mapping parameters and config as described.

 Parameters must be explicitly declared.
 Configs will be automatically